vert-x3/vertx-web-site/src/site/blog/posts/2018-08-06-the-last-step-rss-reader.md

 # Implementing the 3rd endpoint

-The 3rd endpoint responses with a list of articles, related to a specific RSS channel.
+The 3rd endpoint serves a list of articles, related to a specific RSS channel.
 In a request, we specify RSS channel by providing a link.
 On the application side, after receiving a request we execute the following query:

 ```text
 SELECT title, article_link, description, pubDate FROM articles_by_rss_link WHERE rss_link = RSS_LINK_FROM_REQUEST ;